TrellixVulnTeam/hither_U4DF/doc/faq.md

 If python modules from non-local sources are required, they should be built into the container image.

-### When using a remote compute resource, where are docker images downloaded to?

-Docker images will be downloaded to the remote compute resource (which will be running a copy of hither).
-Their exact location will depend on the user account which invokes hither on that resource--container image download is achieved by executing a `docker pull` command.

 ### How can I create a docker image with the appropriate dependencies for my hither function?